 Feeling Overwhelmed?

-If you want to apply for long-term payment, the monthly minimum payment plan will vary according to the amount of debt.
+If you want to apply for a long-term payment, the monthly minimum payment plan will vary according to the amount of debt.

 The IRS will ask how much you can pay per month.
 In general, you can choose how much you pay every month.
-If you leave that decision up to the IRS, the minimum debt you have to pay is the total debt amount divided by 72.
+If you leave that decision to the IRS, the minimum debt you have to pay is the total debt amount divided by 72.

 Fees for IRS Installment Plans: